Sampling with censored data: a practical guide

 where $r=\sum_{i=1}^{n}\delta_i$ is the failure number ($r<n$).
 Thus, making $\dfrac{d}{d\beta}\ell(\beta,\alpha;\boldsymbol{x})=0$ and $\dfrac{d}{d\alpha}\ell(\beta,\alpha;\boldsymbol{x})=0$, the MLE of $\beta$ is given by:

 where $\hat\alpha$ is the MLE of $\alpha$, which can be determine by solving the nonlinear equation:

-The MLEs for random censoring is a generalization of type I and II censoring, therefore, they both can be achieved using the equations above.
-Again, the non-linear equation has to be solved and the function \textit{uniroot} is used to obtain the estimate of $\alpha$.
+The MLEs for random censoring is a generalization of type I and II censoring, therefore, they can both be achieved using the equations above.
+Once more, the non-linear equation has to be solved and the function \textit{uniroot} is used to obtain the estimate of $\alpha$.
 The codes are given by: